 In the Newtonian model, just as in the Greek, the nature of space is related to what a thing and motion are.
 For us there is no “internal principle of motion” by which a body moves itself.
 Rather, bodies are moved, put into motion only by something else, and they remain in motion until stopped by something else.
 All our “principles of motion” are “outside principles”: something else outside the body is always posited to explain why a body comes into motion.
 Our laws of motion are the same for all places, and, hence, there is “space,” everywhere just the same.
 Of course the earthen things, when allowed to, can still be observed to move “downward” just as they did in ancient Greece.
 But how we grasp what the things are differs.
 We posit gravitational attraction outside the thing to explain why it moves.

 When the different motions of different things are explained by different outside causes, all “bodies” (things) are viewed as fundamentally the same in their basic nature.
-Of course they do not all look or act the same, but then we think of them as made up of little “things” (a few types, each always the same: atoms, electrons, protons), and we explain all differences as different arrangements of these same things.
+Of course, they do not all look or act the same, but then we think of them as made up of little “things” (a few types, each always the same: atoms, electrons, protons), and we explain all differences as different arrangements of these same things.
 What, where, and when anything is or moves will always be derivable according to the same basic principles.

 The world is conceived as made of arrangements of uniform units of matter and space.
 If two constellations are made of the same parts and in the same patterns, exactly the same events will occur.
 And if time and space do not make two otherwise identical constellations different (as for Leibniz they do not), such two things would really be only one thing.
 The idea of parallel universes and string theory in modern physics is encapsulated here.

 This aspect of the scientific approach is its basic “mathematical” character.
 Modern science is mathematical, not because it so widely employs mathematics but because the basic plan of uniform units makes it possible to quantify (calculate) everything one studies.
 It makes everything amenable to mathematics.
-From this, modern algebra and calculus arise, and needed to arise as well as modern statistics.
+From this, modern algebra and calculus arise, and needed to arise, as well as modern statistics.
 What is crucial is whether or not Greek number and modern number are the same, and if they are not, what essential changes in our human being occur as a result of this change in our understanding of the mathematical logos.

-Two related reasons for calling the basic scientific approach “mathematical” can be derived i.e., two reasons for mathematics becoming such an important tool in this approach: First, because it is a model of uniform units and hence makes uniform measurement possible everywhere, and, second, because it is “axiomatic”—that is, it is posited (as an axiom in geometry).
+Two related reasons for calling the basic scientific approach “mathematical” can be derived i.e., two reasons for mathematics becoming such an important tool in this approach: First, because it is a model of uniform units and hence makes uniform measurement possible everywhere, and, second, because it is “axiomatic”—that is, it is posited (as an axiom in geometry) as self-evident.
 Furthermore, the model copies our own thought procedures.
 Its uniform units are uniform thought steps transformed into a ground plan (framework) postulated as the basic structure of things i.e. the principle of reason rules not only our own thoughts but also the being of the universe.
 Here these two lines of argument will be discussed in turn:

 - The modern model of things is “mathematical” for a second reason.
 “Mathematical” means “axiomatic”: the basic nature of things has been posited as identical to the steps of our own proceeding, our own pure reasoning.
 The laws of things are the logical necessity of reason’s own steps posited as laws of nature.
 It is this that makes the model/framework/approach “mathematical” and explains why mathematics acquired such an important role.
 The everywhere-equal units of the space of uniform motion of basically uniform bodies are really only posited axioms.
 They are the uniform steps of pure, rational thought put up as axioms of nature.
 Descartes had said it at its “coldest” and most extreme: Only a method of reducing everything to the clear and distinct steps of rational thinking grasps nature.